jamesaduncan/link-include/README.md

 When an element is added to the document, it is added as the next sibling to the link element that includes it.

-If the included element has an _id_ attribute, it is noted in the link element's _for_ attribute when the include has completed loading.

 Finally, the link element can have a _start_ attribute and a _match_ attribute.
 In this case, the first element included will be one matching the _start_ attribute.
 Sibling